Quebec expedition (1711): Disaster

 Walker came on deck in his dressing gown, and saw that the ship was being driven toward the western lee shore by the east wind.
 When the French navigator came on deck, he explained to Walker where he was; Walker immediately ordered the anchor cables cut, and beat against the wind to escape the danger.
 Two of the warships, Montague and Windsor, had more difficulty, and ended up anchored for the night in a precarious situation, surrounded by breakers.
 Throughout the night, Walker heard sounds of distress, and at times when the fog lifted, ships could be seen in the distance being ground against the rocks.
 One New Englander wrote that he could "hear the shrieks of the sinking, drowning, departing souls."
 Around 2:00 am the wind subsided, and then shifted to the northwest, and most of the fleet managed to stand away from the shore.

 It took three days to discover the full extent of the disaster, during which the fleet searched for survivors.
 Seven transports and one supply ship were lost.
 Walker's initial report was that 884 soldiers perished; later reports revised this number down to 740, including women attached to some of the units.
 Historian Gerald Graham estimates that about 150 sailors also perished in the disaster.
 After rescuing all he could, Walker and Hill held a war council on 25 August.
 After interviewing a number of the pilots, including Samuel Vetch, the council decided "that by reason of the Ignorance of the Pilots abord the Men of War", the expedition should be aborted.
 Vetch openly blamed Walker for the disaster: "The late disaster cannot, in my humble opinion, be anyways imputed to the difficulty of navigation, but to the wrong course we steered, which most unavoidably carried us upon the north shore."

 The fleet sailed down the Gulf of Saint Lawrence and came to anchor at Spanish River (now the harbour of Sydney, Nova Scotia) on 4 September, where a council was held to discuss whether or not to attack the French at Plaisance.
-Given the lateness of the season, insufficient supplies to overwinter in the area, and rumours of strong defences at Plaisance, the council decided against making the attack, and sailed for England.
+Given the lateness of the season, insufficient supplies to overwinter in the area, and rumours of strong defences at Plaisance, the council decided against making the attack, and sailed for Britain.